 Three mistakes within five minutes on the BBC lunchtime news today.

-It is time to educate people once more, especially as the BBC website does not make a story out of it.
+It is time to educate people once more, especially as the BBC website does not draw attention to it.

 7 Aug 2013: Pope Francis’ defective theology.

-26 Feb 2018: Donald Trump’s poor theology and a list of others’ theology.
+26 Feb 2018: Donald Trump’s poor theology along with a list of other people’s poor theology.